pchapin/tutorialada/README.md

   is little more than a placeholder (it displays a single button).
 A more interesting application (like a graphical version of the Hexdump example?) would be welcome.

-* `Hexdump`.
+* `hexdump_sample`.
 This program is a simple command line hex viewer.
 It displays the contents of a file as a sequence of bytes in hex, along with the offset of each byte and its ASCII interpretation.

-* `Huffman`.
+* `huffman_sample`.
 This program does a Huffman encoding of the specified input file.
 It also displays some interesting information about the encoding process.
 The program is incomplete.

 * `Interfacing`.
 This program demonstrates using Ada to interface to low-level code written in C and to hardware.
 The program is incomplete.